-A recent Reddit post has gone viral for asking- would you be the "arsehole" for telling someone that they've been pronouncing their child's Irish name wrong?
+A Reddit post went viral when it asked- would you be the "arsehole" for telling someone that they've been pronouncing their child's Irish name wrong?

 In a post shared in the 'Am I the A**hole' (AITA) forum on Reddit, an anonymous user presented the tricky situation for people across the social media platform to chime in on.